iWriteGigs

 Question #68

-A About 1 in 12 men have experienced contact sexual violence by an intimate partner.
+A About 1 in 7 men report having experienced physical violence from an intimate partner in their lifetime

 IPV against LGBTQ people is generally lower than it is against non-LGBTQ people